albanpuech/risky-biscuits-project/README.md

 ## 🍻 Climate and beers

-To explore how climates could affect the appreciation of beer, we first look at the general distribution of scores per climate for each subrating.
-The following plot shows the average subrating per climate group in comparison to the micro average, the mean of all the overall averages for all beers.
+To explore how climates could impact the appreciation of beer, we first look at the general distribution of of each scores per climate.
+We first look at the average "overall" score per climates.
+We also plot the show the micro-average:

 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/overall_climate.png?raw=true" height="300" title="Subratings of all beers per climate">
 </p>

+We can also look at the other scores:
 <p align="center">
   <br>
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/climate_average_ratings.png?raw=true" height="300" title="Subratings of all beers per climate">